 Operating expense ratio is calculated by taking the net operating expenses over net earned premium, showing the proportion of premiums which are used in running the insurance business.
-The target ratio for the year was 32%.
-The operational expense ratio has reduced by 3% compared to prior year and surpassed target by 4% as a consequence of the operational impact of the various national lockdowns.
-Included in net operational expenses for 2020 was an amount of £160,415 relating to strategic IT developments, which were not capitalised in the balance sheet.
+The target ratio for the year was 32%, reporting 3% favourable to target.
+Whilst this is a slight increase compared to 2020, this was anticipated as operations returned to pre pandemic levels.
+Included in net operational expenses for 2021 was an amount of £28,738 relating to strategic IT developments, which were not capitalised in the balance sheet.